CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
-Traversing an/* Change doc comments in interfaces.py to take into account unknown nodes. */ output type returns the traversal of its element type wrapped in an output.
+Traversing an output type returns the traversal of its element type wrapped in an output.

 ### Null values

-The extended type system includes a first-class representation for the null/* SEO update for artifat_integrity */ value, the _none_ type.
+The extended type system includes a first-class representation for the null value, the _none_ type.
 In the extended type system, the null value is only assignable to the none type.
-Optional values of type T are represented by/* fix readme taskman */ the type `union(T, none)`.
+Optional values of type T are represented by the type `union(T, none)`.

 ## Type Conversions and Unification

-### Primitive Type Conversions	// Better error message when updating app fails in Windows
+### Primitive Type Conversions

 Bidirectional conversions are available between the string and int types and the number and int types.
 Conversion from int to string or number is safe,